Coronavirus information

 Support School of Nursing COVID-19 Efforts

-The faculty and staff at the UW School of Nursing have been working to develop innovative solutions to the challenges proposed by the coronavirus pandemic.
+The faculty and staff at the UW School of Nursing developed innovative solutions to the challenges proposed by the coronavirus pandemic.
 Most recently, we implemented three new clinical opportunities to allow our students to safely learn, meet curriculum requirements, and serve in a time when there is a very urgent public need for nursing skills.
 If you would like to support the School’s response to the coronavirus, there are two ways that you can do so:

 COVID-19 Response Support